18 Top-Rated Beauty Products That’ll Give You the Glowy Skin of Your Dreams

 Farmacy Skin Dew Hydrating Essence Mist & Setting Spray

-A multi-tasking cult favorite face mist that can be used to set makeup, cool off your skin or simply boost your energy in the midst of a crazy day.
+A multitasking cult favorite face mist that can be used to set makeup, cool off your skin or simply boost your energy in the midst of a crazy day.
 It's made with glycerin, a humectant that draws moisture to the skin so you can feel dewy, too.

 Photo: